BotDevGroup/marvinbot_factoids_plugin/README.md

-# Marvinbot Simple Replies Plugin
+# Marvinbot Factoids Plugin

-A plugin for creating simple replies.
-Provides a single command named `/reply`, which allow creation and deletion of replies.
+A plugin that provide factoids from what was mentioned on the chat.

 # Requirements